digital-asset/ex-bond-trading/README.rst

 #. ``cd`` to the root directory.
 #.
 Type ``make``.

-If you have Maven and the DAML SDK installed locally, those will be used, or else the build will take place within docker container builders (requires docker).
-You can force the use of docker by typing ``export FORCE_DOCKER=true`` in your shell before running any ``make`` targets.
+If you have Maven and the DAML SDK installed locally, those will be used with ``make``.
+If you don't, ``make`` will use docker container builders instead (requires docker_).
+If you would like always use docker, despite having these tools locally, simply ``export FORCE_DOCKER=true`` in your shell before running any ``make`` targets.
+This is useful if you are having troubles building due to a version mismatch of one of the tools, or you would just rather not have to install anything extra.

 Running the system
 ******************